theorangepotato/programming-languages-2019/lecture-1.1.md

  *Remark:* In class I gave a quick overview of what is a Turing machine, how it defines a model of computation, what is meant by a computable function and a programming language being Turing complete.
 I also indicated how to prove that Lambda Calculus is Turing complete and, conversely, how to prove that every Turing machine can be coded as a Lambda Calculus program.
 I also should have mentioned [Curch's Thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) saying, very roughly, that all unrestricted models of computation are equivalent.

+ *Remark:* Turing machines have an infinite tape.
+This is important.
+With a finite tape, a Turing machine would just be a finite automaton.
+But in the real world no computer has infinite memory.
+What is going on here?
+I made some remarks on infinity as a mathematical modelling tool.
+In a slogan, we use actual infinity to model potential infinity.
+A nice example is the notion of line in Euclid.
+In Euclid, lines are always finite but extendable.
+Today, we take lines to infinite.
+This is a convenient modelling tool.
+For example, it is easier to say that two lines are parallel if they don't intersect, rather than two lines are parallel if no extension intersects.
+But we do not need actually infinite lines to do Euclidean geometry.

  The Lambda Calculus is important to this course for a number of reasons:

  - Because it is small it is easily explained and a good starting point for experimentation.